sk1122wq/background-image/README.md

 # background-image
-Hi l am a web developer
+Hi l am a web developer and this project is about html